Edmondchong/Edmond_Project_3/README.md

 ### ⚠ This repository contains a **DEMO version only**.
-### ⚠ The ''full code'' is kept 'private' and will be shared 'upon recruiter request' to prevent unauthorized copying.
+### ⚠ The "Full Code" is kept "private" and will be shared "upon recruiter request" to prevent unauthorized copying.

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------